 Kyong-sook Cheek, MSc

-I am a NHS primary care counselor in working in GP surgeries and see patients with depression and anxiety.
+Until March 2020 I worked as a NHS primary care counselor working in GP surgeries in Hillingdon and saw patients with depression and anxiety.
 I am also a couple therapist trained at the Tavistock Centre for Couple Relationships.
-In my private practice in Northwood, Middlesex, I see individuals and couples, for depression and relationship issues.
-Couple work includes learning to relate to each other better and to improve sexual relationships, and sometimes the work is about processing the relationship ending and to rebuilding separate lives, and learning to parent their children together after they separate.
+In my private practice I offer zoom sessions to individuals and couples.
+Couple work includes learning to relate to each other better and to improve sexual relationships, and sometimes the work is about processing the relationship ending and to rebuilding separate lives, and learning to parent their children together.

 As a member of the British Association for Counselling and also of Psychotherapy (MBACP) and a general member of the College of Sexual and Relationship Therapists (COSRT), I adhere to their ethical framework for good practice.